Auliʻi Cravalho

-Early life
+Early life and education

-Cravalho was born in Kohala, Hawaii, to Cathleen Puanani Cravalho and Dwayne Cravalho.
-She is of Native Hawaiian, Puerto Rican, Portuguese, Chinese, and Irish descent.
-At the time she made her breakthrough, she was living in Mililani, Hawaii, with her mother and was in her freshman year of high school, singing soprano in the glee club at Kamehameha Schools' Kapālama campus.
+Cravalho was born in Kohala, Hawaii, and is of Chinese, Native Hawaiian, Puerto Rican, Portuguese, and Irish descent.
+Her parents Dwayne and Puanani "ran a construction company and divorced when she was young".
+At the time she made her breakthrough, she was living in Mililani, Hawaii, with her mother and was in her first year of high school, singing soprano in the glee club at Kamehameha Schools' Kapālama campus.
+She grew up with her mother in a one-bedroom apartment, and they had to rely on the federal food stamps program for support.
+Following the success of Moana, she bought a house for her mother.